pricardo03/azure-docs.es-es/articles/cognitive-services/Computer-vision/quickstarts-sdk/python-sdk.md

 ## <a name="prerequisites"></a>Requisitos previos

 * [Python 3.6 o posterior][python]
-* [Clave de Computer Vision][computervision_resource] gratuita y punto de conexión asociado.
-Estos valores se necesitan al crear la instancia del objeto de cliente [ComputerVisionClient][ref_computervisionclient].
+* Objeto de cliente gratis de [clave de Computer Vision][computervision_resource]and associated endpoint.
+You need these values when you create the instance of the [ComputerVisionClient][ref_computervisionclient].
 Use uno de los métodos siguientes para obtener estos valores.

 ### <a name="if-you-dont-have-an-azure-subscription"></a>Si no tiene una suscripción a Azure